matt-42/lithium/libraries/http_backend/README.md

 *Tested compilers: Linux: G++ 9, Clang++ 9, Macos: Clang 11, Windows: MSVC 19*

-This library aims to ease the development of http backend servers.
+This library goal is to ease the development of http backend servers.
 Built on top of microhttpd and other lithium libraries.

 Installation